🎬 WORLD PREMIERE: “Becoming Interplanetary” at IAC 2025 (Sydney) — Oct 3, 2025

 Art, Science, and Inspiration

-- How are art and science similar in their goals and impacts on society?
+• How are art and science similar in their goals and societal impacts?

-- Why might art be considered as important to humanity as scientific discovery or technological progress?
+• Why might art be considered as essential to humanity as scientific discovery or technological progress

-- Can you think of examples where art has changed the way people see the world or inspired new ideas about exploration?
+• Can you think of examples where art has changed how people see the world or inspired new ideas about exploration?

 Art, Science, and Inspiration

-- How are art and science similar in their goals and impacts on society?
+• How are art and science similar in their goals and societal impacts?

-- Why might art be considered as important to humanity as scientific discovery or technological progress?
+• Why might art be considered as essential to humanity as scientific discovery or technological progress

-- Can you think of examples where art has changed the way people see the world or inspired new ideas about exploration?
+• Can you think of examples where art has changed how people see the world or inspired new ideas about exploration?

 Ethics, Responsibility, and Decision-Making

-- When you face a big decision, how do you weigh the risks and rewards?
-Can you think of a time when taking a risk led to something valuable?
+• When you face a big decision, how do you weigh the risks and rewards?
+Can you think of a time when taking risks led to something valuable?

 Cooperation, Community, and Global Perspectives

-- Why is international cooperation important in space exploration?
+• Why is international cooperation essential in space exploration?

 Cooperation, Community, and Global Perspectives

-- Why is international cooperation important in space exploration?
+• Why is international cooperation essential in space exploration?

 Technology, Risk, and the Future